Overview of Prostate Cancer

 How does diagnosis determine treatment?

-Overall treatment is determined based on the stage of disease, however other prognostic factors can influence treatment decisions.
+Overall treatment is determined based on the stage of the cancer and other prognostic factors like Gleason score and the genomic profile can influence treatment decisions.
 Higher stage cancers typically receive more aggressive treatments and lower stage disease less aggressive treatment.

 Research has indicated that identifying the stage of disease may not be the most accurate technique for determining the cancers aggressiveness.
 For example, some early stage diseases may recur or progress even after treatment, while some late stage cancers may stay in remission.
 These findings suggest that there may be factors other than how the cancer looks under a microscope and how far it has spread at the time of diagnosis that may better indicate the likelihood that a given cancer will recur and/or progress.